Skip to main content

 The World’s longest pleasure pier has its own railway to carry you 1/.33 miles into the Thames estuary.
 Ride it one way and walk the other to avoid missing its attractions, including a crazy golf course, museum, RNLI Lifeboat Station and the Pier Museum.

 There’s proper bucket and spade holiday food ranging from a fish and chip beach hut to the sedate Tea With The Tide tearoom for high-tea treats.
 Those with a seriously sweet tooth should explore The Beach Huts, where they can encounter a calorific cornucopia of doughnuts, ice creams, slushies and other sugar-related products.
-Don’t worry; the long and bracing walk back to the shore will shave off a few calories.
+Don’t worry; the long, bracing walk back to the shore will shave off a few calories.

 Vital stats